A Deep Dive Into C/C++ Compilation and Linking: Introduction

 return 3;

-Now, after compiling demo_extern.c into demo_extern.o, we use this object file to complete the final step of creating our executable file:
+Now, after compiling demo_extern.c into demo_extern.o, we use it to finish the last step of producing our executable:

 Expand (37 lines)Collapse